Data-Science-Projects-Code/Hemolytics/README.md

 Let's start with a picture:
 ![stuff](docs/Hemolytics_w_CrimsonCache.jpg)

-On the left and in red is [CrimsonCache](https://github.com/hrokr/CrimsonCache) you can go there to see a bigger version and more infromation.
+On the left and in red is [CrimsonCache](https://github.com/hrokr/CrimsonCache) you can go there to see a bigger version and more information.
 It's provides the data for this project.

 Initially, CrimsonCache was just for SQL practice using a novel dataset.
 Then I thought that with just of bit of expansion I could also allow for analysis of a dynamic set.
 That started a chain of 'what ifs' and now we're here.